arza-zara/Sopel-modules/README.md

 Answers a question with an answer defined in the module.

-You may also ask an "or" question by simply splitting choices with the word "or".
-The bot will then randomly choose an answer.
+You may also ask an "or" question by simply splitting choices with the word `or`.
+The bot will then randomly pick a choice.

 If you want to, you can ask multiple questions at once.
-Just split your questions with "&&" and the bot will answer each question accordingly.
+Just split your questions with `&&` and the bot will answer each question accordingly.

 bmi.py
 ------